stuartellis/stuartellis-site-hugo/content/articles/mysql-remote-access.md

 To verify that the connection is protected by SSL, type *\s* at the MySQL prompt.
 The *SSL* item will show the cipher:

      SSL:			Cipher in use is DHE-RSA-AES256-SHA

+# Endnote #

+This article was pieced together from a number of places, but [a post on the Distracted-IT blog](http://distracted-it.blogspot.co.nz/2014/04/getting-mysql-server-to-run-with-ssl.html) was the most helpful.